jmwill86/Sylius/docs/customization/controller.rst

 .. tip::

-    Run ``$ php bin/console debug:container sylius.controller.shop.homepage`` to check if the class has changed to your implementation.
+    Run ``$ php bin/console debug:container app.controller.shop.homepage`` to check if the class has changed to your implementation.

 **3.** Finally you’ll need to add routes in the ``config/routes.yaml``.